jekku123/speedgame/readme.md

 - Press "START" button to start the game.

-### How to play
+### The game

 - Click the buttons in the order that they light up.
+Delay of the buttons decreases by 10ms by every point awarded until 60 points are reached.

 ### End game